Marrakech at a glance

 - Important information

-Population 1,063,415 Languages Arabic, French Currency Moroccan Dirham Visa Information No visa required for EU citizens
+Population 1,063,415 Languages Arabic, French Currency Moroccan Dirham Visa Information No visa required for UK citizens

 - Average temperatures